AmelieHeinrich/Seraph/README.md

 ## Requirements

-Minimum requirements is a SM6.6 capable GPU with raytracing and mesh shading capabilities, running Vulkan 1.3 and the latest version of D3D12.
+Minimum requirements is a SM6.6 capable GPU with raytracing and mesh shading capabilities, running Vulkan 1.3, the latest version of D3D12 and Metal 3.
 The Vulkan backend requires VK_EXT_mutable_descriptor.

 ## Disclaimer

 If you have an NVIDIA card, both backends are tested and thus work.
 It is currently **untested** on AMD and Intel cards since I do not have the hardware.
 However it is likely that it will not work.
+Metal backend is tested on an M2 chip.

 ## Screenshots